dfinity/portal/docs/developer-docs/setup/deploy.md

 ## Use a custom Motoko version with `dfx deploy`

-To use a custom Motoko version with `dfx deploy`, export the following environment variable:
+To use a custom Motoko version with `dfx deploy`, export the following environment variable that indicates which Motoko base version you'd like `dfx` to use:

 ```
 DFX_MOC_PATH="$(vessel bin)/moc" dfx deploy